| |

-It's very pleasant walking from the car park to Polperro, everybody
+It's very pleasant walking from the car park to Polperro,

-seems to be on holiday, and there's a easy, relaxed feeling in the air.
+everybody seems to be on holiday, and there's a easy, relaxed

-If you've not been here before, then explore the village a bit; it's not
+feeling in the air.
+If you've not been here before, then explore

-very big and well worth looking at.
+the village a bit; it's not very big and well worth looking at.

-The coastpath to Pencarrow Head is on the right-hand side of the harbour,
+The coastpath to Pencarrow Head is on the right-hand side

-Up some steps and walk around to the right over flat rocks and you'll
+"to the cliff".
+Up some steps and walk around to the

-see the path in front of you.
+right over flat rocks and you'll see the path in front of you.

 |